rumca-js/crawler-buddy/README.md

  - Contents - text contents of page
  - Response - commonly used response fields Provides Content-Type, Content-Length, status\_code, etc.
  - Headers - all response headers of page.
 Provides Content-Type, Content-Length, etc.
+ - Entries - if the link contains subordinate elements, like RSS, this field is populated with their meta data

 Response contains hashes that can easily be used to check if page has changed over time.
 To decode contents hash.